OpenWonderLabs/SwitchBotAPI/README.md

 Please follow these steps,
 1. Download the SwitchBot app on App Store or Google Play Store
 2. Register a SwitchBot account and log in into your account
-3. Generate an Open Token within the app
+3. Generate an Open Token within the app (Currently the Generate Token feature is only available on Android v5.0.0)
-	a.
-Go to Profile > Preference
+a) Go to Profile > Preference
-	b.
-Tap App Version 10 times.
+b) Tap App Version 10 times.
 Developer Options will show up
-	c.
-Tap Developer Options
+c) Tap Developer Options
-	d.
-Tap Get Token
+d) Tap Get Token
 4. Roll up your sleeves and get your hands dirty with SwitchBot OpenAPI!
-(Currently the Generate Token feature is only available on Android v5.0.0)

 ## Authentication
 ### Open Token